Ugarit: Acropolis

 Both temples are composed of a pronaos (porch) and a naos (sanctuary proper), aligned from north-northeast to south-southwest.
-The Temple of Dagan has 4–5-meter-thick foundation walls.
+The foundation walls of the Temple of Dagan were thickest on the north side of the naos, measuring at 4.4 metres.
+It is proposed this is to support a stairway and a sacrificial site on the terrace.
+A stone glacis wall with a rubble-and-earth core lined the western exterior of the naos.
+Walls enclosed an open area to the south of the temple, encompassing a courtyard where the aforementioned mortised blocks were buried.
+It is possible, though far from conclusive, that the courtyard contained an open-air altar or served a similar ritualistic purpose while the temple was in use.
+There were two entrances, a monumental gate to the south, and a rectangular annex to the southwest of the enclosure, with two doors connecting the outside to the courtyard.
 Remnants of the Temple of Baal encompass sections of an enclosing wall, a likely courtyard altar, monumental steps leading to the elevated pronaos and naos, and another presumed altar within the naos.
 The temple was destroyed, possibly by an earthquake, in the mid 13th century and not rebuilt.
 The Temple of Dagan was also destroyed at that time but was rebuilt.

 Another significant structure within the Acropolis was the House of the High Priest, situated west of the Temple of Dagan.
 This large, two-story residence, largely well-constructed, contained tablets containing mythological poems.
 Some tablets demonstrated writing exercises and included syllabic and bilingual lexicons, implying the building's use as a center for scribe training.
 Its proximity to the primary temples and the discovery of bronze tools, particularly four small adzes and a dedicated hoe, hints at its potential role as the residence of the city's chief priest.
 Among a cache of seventy-four bronze items uncovered beneath a doorway threshold inside the house, was an elegant tripod adorned with pomegranate-shaped pendants.